kukuu/Node-NestJS-TypeScript-PrismaORM-OpenAI-LLM/README.md

-# Node-NestJS-TypeScript-PrismaORM-OpenAI-LLM
-CRUD Operations with ORM
+# CRUD Operations with ORM